CarletonComputerScienceSociety/website/content/resources/articles/first-year-course-selection-guide.md

 last_updated: 2025-06-02T00:00:00Z
 draft: false
 layout: article-question
-summary: "An overview of recomme, MATH, and elective courses, along with common scheduling options to help you plan your timetable effectively."
+summary: "An overview of recommended first-year COMP, MATH, and elective courses, along with common scheduling options to help you plan your timetable effectively."
 contributors:
 - "test"
 sources: